elivz/vz_buyers.ee_addon/README.markdown

 Installation
 ------------

 Download and unzip the add-on.
 Upload the "vz_buyers" folder to your /system/expression_engine/third_party/ folder.
 Finally, enable the fieldtype and module in your control panel.
+Finally, add a new VZ Buyers field to the channel(s) containing your products.